 Travelling to Barcelona for IBTM World?
 Click here to find out the most up to date guidelines for entering Spain from your country.

 Travelling by Air - discounts with Lufthansa

 We have partnered with Lufthansa for discounted flights for you to attend IBTM World.

-To make a reservation, please click on www.lh.com/event-flight-booking and enter the access code: GBZLDGX in the "Offer for discounted flights" area.
+To make a reservation, please click on https://www.lufthansa.com/de/en/meetings-and-events-delegates and enter the access code: GBAUMBO in the "Offer for discounted flights" area.
 This will open an online booking platform that will automatically calculate the discount offered or provide you with an even better offer if another promotional fare is available.

 NOTE: Pop-ups must be enabled otherwise the booking platform window will not open